 Warehouse solutions.
 Widely used on-premise data warehouse tools include Teradata Data Warehouse, SAP Data Warehouse, IBM db2, and Oracle Exadata.
 Most popular cloud-based data warehouse solutions are Amazon Redshift and Google BigQuery.
 Be sure to check our detailed comparison of the top cloud warehouse software.

 Big data tools.
 Big data technologies that a data engineer should be able to utilize (or at least know of) are Hadoop, distributed file systems such as HDFS, search engines like Elasticsearch, ETL and data platforms: Apache Spark analytics engine for large-scale data processing, Apache Drill SQL query engine with big data execution capabilities, Apache Beam model and software development kit for constructing and running pipelines on distributed processing backends in parallel.

 - Data is usually stored in lots of different storages and formats.
-In this case, it makes sense first to clean it up taking dataset preparation measures, transform, merge and move to more structured storage, like a data warehouse.
+In this case, it makes sense first to clean it up by taking dataset preparation measures, transform, merge, and move to a more structured storage, like a data warehouse.
 This is typically a task for data architects and engineers.